Teresa Theophano, LCSW

-I have expertise in working with LGBT older adults (the “Q” is generally not looked upon fondly among my client base), but I am also knowledgeable in working with queer and trans, nonbinary, and gender-nonconforming young people.
-I have worked in settings ranging from an LGBTQ homeless youth shelter to a psychosocial clubhouse program for LGBTQ+ adults with psychiatric disorders.
+I have expertise in working with LGBTQ older adults, but I am also knowledgeable in working with queer and trans, nonbinary, and gender-nonconforming young people.
+In addition to conducting psychotherapy with and providing case management to LGBTQ older adults, I have worked in settings ranging from an LGBTQ homeless youth shelter to a psychosocial clubhouse program for LGBTQ adults with psychiatric disorders.

 What is my approach to healing?

 I believe in the healing power of storytelling and of peer support—I particularly love facilitating support groups.
 LGBTQ+ people are the experts on our own lives, and I give my clients the space, respect, and support to tell their stories.
 My approach is a collaborative one, and I draw on my sense of humor and a wide range of clinical theories to strengthen my therapeutic alliance with clients.

 What issues am I most skilled at addressing as a mental health professional?